 QR5.7.1 The Simulation Hypothesis

-A simulation is a representation of something else, just as a model of the Empire State building represents it, and an information simulation is a representation based on information.
-For example, simulating the weather with a computer lets us predict it, and flight simulators let pilots experience a plane without actually flying it.
-A simulation then represents what is real, but isn’t itself it.
+A simulation is a representation of something else, as a model of the Empire State building is, and an information simulation is a representation based on information.
+For example, a computer simulation of the weather lets us predict it, and flight simulators let pilots experience a plane without actually flying it.
+A simulation then represents what is real, but isn’t itself real.

-The simulation hypothesis is that our world is a simulation created by computers in another physical reality, as portrayed in the film The Matrix, where Morpheus says:
+The simulation hypothesis is that our world is a simulation created by computers in another physical world, as portrayed in the film The Matrix, where Morpheus says:

 What is real?
 How do you define ‘real’?
 If you’re talking about what you can feel, what you can smell, what you can taste and see, then ‘real’ is simply electrical signals interpreted by your brain.”